publicsos/app.publicsos.org/Readme.md

 ## Executive Roles and Responsibilities

 ### CEO - Alex M.
 Sets the company's vision and overall strategy, ensuring the organization moves in the right direction.
 The CEO serves as the public face of the company and holds ultimate responsibility for its success.

-**Contact Details:**
-- Address: TBA

 ### CTO - Stefan I.

 #### Responsibilities
 Sets the company technical standards and processes, ensuring the company's success.
 The CTO serves as the technical face of the company and holds ultimate responsibility for technical aspects of the business.

-#### Contact Details
-- Address: TBA

 ### Board Members
 - Bogdan M

-Cross-functional collaboration among the leadership team is essential for ensuring that different departments work cohesively toward shared goals.
-By working together, executives can make well-rounded decisions that benefit the entire organization.

 ## Social Standards